top of page

 NW Region Risks

-We offer CERT because our region is ranked number four in the U.S.A. for being disaster-prone.
+We offer CERT training because our region is ranked number four in the U.S.A. for being disaster-prone.
 A disaster is a sudden event, such as an accident or a natural catastrophe, that causes great damage or loss of life.
 In a disaster, first responders will be overwhelmed and CERT-trained volunteers have the skills to help themselves, their families, neighborhoods, and the community.
 The Washington Emergency Management Division recommends being Two Weeks Ready.

 If you asked people to list the hazards and risks in Western Washington, most would include winter storms, power outages, flooding, forest fires, earthquakes, volcanoes, liquefaction, lahars and now pandemics.
 The Northshore Council PTSA has a useful website that explains why we should prepare and provides information about types of hazards.
 NEMCo has a Preparedness page that provides a simple 4-step process for being prepared to handle these hazards.